greatjapa/heelflip/README.md

 ```

 ### How aggregation works over non-flat JSON
 There is no problem if you have JSONs with arrays or nested objects.
-What Heelflip does is to calculate aggregations over fields and their values.
-But the Heelflip API is based on field names and so, we need to rename JSON fields when arrays or objects appear.
+What Heelflip does is calculate aggregations over fields and their values.
+However, Heelflip API is based on field names so we need to rename JSON fields when arrays or objects appear.

 For instance, the following JSON entry:
 ```javascript